JonahBraun/debs-recipes/_posts/2009-08-20-christmas-wheat-berries-puffin-cereal.md

 title: Christmas Wheat Berries (Puffin Cereal)
 category: misc
 ---
 This is one of the twelve meatless Ukranian Christmas dishes typically served on Christmas Eve.
 Our family enjoys it on Christmas morning along with other foods for our brunch.
+When the kids were little they nick-named the cereal "Puffin Cereal".

 - 1½ c wheat
 - 3 c water